-My province (Alberta) is now in its 2nd year of recession.
-The last time this happened was in the early 80’s, so to say that many people are stressed about finances is a bit of an understatement.
+In 2016, my province (Alberta) was in its 2nd year of recession.
+The last time this happened was in the early ’80s, so to say that many people are stressed about finances is a bit of an understatement.
 In an environment where many are worried about the future, how do we as teachers handle our registration process?
-I won’t say that this year has been exactly the same as other years because it hasn’t.
+I won’t say that this year has been exactly the same as in other years because it hasn’t.
 But, there are ways to ‘recession protect’ our businesses so that we do still get students enrolled.

 I’ve posted several blogs on determining your tuition rates & this is part of the pre-registration process.
 However, making yourself ‘recession protected’ is something that is done all year round.